 After applicants have completed their initial application to Graduate Study at UNO, the Department of English will receive their post-secondary transcripts and other relevant documents from the Graduate Office directly.
-The application for a TAship requires the following additional materials, which should all be sent directly to Dr. Ramón Guerra, Graduate Program Chair, Department of English, 192D ASH, University of Nebraska at Omaha, 6001 Dodge St., Omaha, NE 68182-0175.
-Although less ideal, application materials may also be sent as email attachments to <rguerra@unomaha.edu>.
+The application for a TAship requires the following additional materials, which should all be sent as attachments, directly to <englishTAapplications@unomaha.edu>.